NicholasMoser/Naruto-GNT-Modding/gnt4/docs/guides/choji_chips.md

 ## Details

 When Choji eats chips, it will increase his chakra and his attack power.
+The chakra gain is 0x258 (600) per chip.
 His attack power starts at 1.0 and will increase by 0.04 for each chip to a maximum of 1.5.
 It takes 13 chips to reach 1.5 power.
 The damage multiplier is stored at each character block absolute pointer (e.g. 0x80226358) + 0x2C4.
 The multiplier only affects normal contact hits, so it does not affect projectiles and supers.
 Throws are affected by this.
 This applies to all characters in the game.

 Here is the full list of possible attack powers for each chip eaten, with each row being an additional chip eaten: